MetaSkills.net

 How Has This Happened?

-I have been blogging for 7 years and through out those years, the technology stack has changed a few times.
-It all started in 2005 when I decided to turn my home office into a Mac Mini Colo facility.
+I have been blogging for 13 years and throughout those years, the technology stack has changed a lot.
+My blog started in 2005 when I decided to turn my home office into a Mac Mini Colo facility.
 Back then my blog was running under Drupal.
 As I started to do more Ruby work, it eventually moved to Mephisto.
 Here lately, I moved to Jekyll, a ruby-based static site generator.
 Blogging is fun and can help you remember the things you love to do while sharing with others.
 I highly recommend it.
 Besides, watching page view counts on Google Analytics is fun!